PHX2600/The-Archive/forum/General Discussion/1045 - Tip of the Hat, Wag of the Finger.md

 Posted by **PHLAK** on Sat August 15th, 2009 01:05:49 PM

 I had a brief look around the code and didn't see where it was generating the email text.
 I could probably find it if I really dug deep, but that might take a while.
-If anyone would like to help me find where it's echoing this, grab a copy of the PHPBB code from [url=http&#58;//www&#46;ohloh&#46;net/p/phpbb/download?filename=phpBB-3&#46;0&#46;5&#46;zip:11yhff8x]here[/url:11yhff8x] and give me a file path/name and line number and I'll get this done.
+If anyone would like to help me find where it's echoing this, grab a copy of the PHPBB code from [url=http://www.ohloh.net/p/phpbb/download?filename=phpBB-3.0.5.zip:11yhff8x]here> and give me a file path/name and line number and I'll get this done.

 --------------------------------------------------------------------------------

 Posted by **jargon** on Wed August 19th, 2009 08:33:11 AM

-[b:1yflhaq1]Re: Tip of the Hat, Wag of the Finger[/b:1yflhaq1]
+**Re: Tip of the Hat, Wag of the Finger**

-[quote=&quot;TheWill on Fri Aug 07, 2009 6:49 pm&quot;:1yflhaq1]
+[quote="TheWill on Fri Aug 07, 2009 6:49 pm":1yflhaq1]
 A high profile example is the Twitter company hack a few weeks ago.
 A hacker found the personal Gmail address of an employee, asked for a password reset, noticed that it was going to send to an (expired) Hotmail address, registered that address and sent the reset, then logged into the Gmail account and sifted thru it looking for forum password emails like the one in question.
 Reset the Gmail password to the forum password which had a high probability of being identical, employee none the wiser.
 Rinse and repeat on up to the Twitter Google Apps account and all of their secret company documents.

 Not to mention that SMTP email transmission and email databases themselves are frequently not encrypted, so emailing permanent passwords as a practice is quite flawed.
 [/quote:1yflhaq1]

-[quote=&quot;PHLAK on Sat Aug 15, 2009 12:05 pm&quot;:1yflhaq1]
+[quote="PHLAK on Sat Aug 15, 2009 12:05 pm":1yflhaq1]
 I had a brief look around the code and didn't see where it was generating the email text.
 I could probably find it if I really dug deep, but that might take a while.
 If anyone would like to help me find where it's echoing this, grab a copy of the PHPBB code from here and give me a file path/name and line number and I'll get this done.
 [/quote:1yflhaq1]

 This is an example with the XAMPP httpd using the default install, with PHPBB installed using default folder name:
-[code:1yflhaq1]C&#58;\xampp\htdocs\phpBB3\language\en\email\user_activate_passwd&#46;txt[/code:1yflhaq1]
+[code:1yflhaq1]C:\xampp\htdocs\phpBB3\language\en\email\user_activate_passwd.txt[/code:1yflhaq1]

 Here is that document:
 [code:1yflhaq1]
-Subject&#58; New password activation
+Subject: New password activation

 Hello {USERNAME}

-You are receiving this notification because you have (or someone pretending to be you has) requested a new password be sent for your account on &quot;{SITENAME}&quot;&#46; If you did not request this notification then please ignore it, if you keep receiving it please contact the board administrator&#46;
+You are receiving this notification because you have (or someone pretending to be you has) requested a new password be sent for your account on "{SITENAME}".
+If you did not request this notification then please ignore it, if you keep receiving it please contact the board administrator.

-To use the new password you need to activate it&#46; To do this click the link provided below&#46;
+To use the new password you need to activate it.
+To do this click the link provided below.

 {U_ACTIVATE}

-If successful you will be able to login using the following password&#58;
+If successful you will be able to login using the following password:

-Password&#58; {PASSWORD}
+Password: {PASSWORD}

-You can of course change this password yourself via the profile page&#46; If you have any difficulties please contact the board administrator&#46;
+You can of course change this password yourself via the profile page.
+If you have any difficulties please contact the board administrator.

 {EMAIL_SIG}
 [/code:1yflhaq1]

 You need to remove:
 [code:1yflhaq1]
-If successful you will be able to login using the following password&#58;
+If successful you will be able to login using the following password:

-Password&#58; {PASSWORD}
+Password: {PASSWORD}
 [/code:1yflhaq1]

 Either that or force people to change their password at the re-activation {U_ACTIVATE} url using a password strength test compared to the former password.
 You only want to do this server side, and only send the result of the check to the admin and nobody else in order for the admin to potentially assist post-reactivate regarding password trouble.